RobertBolender/raycast-blitlink/README.md

 # Raycast extension for BlitLink

 Quickly store and retrieve links for future reference.
-Uses the [BlitLink CLI](https://github.com/RobertBolender/go-blitlink) to store links in a local SQLite database.
+Uses a local SQLite database.

+- Assumes a copy of `sqlite3` is present in the PATH.
+- `sqlite3` is installed by default on modern versions of MacOS.